-Interested in the role firefighting plays in the city’s day-to-day emergencies, for a period of nine months Alona Rodeh joined the fire brigade on their 24-hour shifts as an artist in residence.
-Performed by individual members of the Berlin Fire Brigade, the short film is a non-narrative and somewhat abstract visual collage of portraits of firefighters and their gear in action.
-Some scenes are based on reality, while others are closer to the surreal, shedding light on the stylized nature of the work, which includes long periods of anticipation and non-doing.
+Interested in the role firefighting plays in the city’s day-to-day emergencies, Alona Rodeh joined the fire brigade on their 24-hour shifts as an artist-in-residence for a year.
+Performed by individual members of the Berlin Fire Brigade, the short film is a non-narrative and somewhat abstract visual collage of portraits of firefighters and their gear in action, shedding light on the fire fighter’s work, including long periods of anticipation and non-doing.
 The shooting took place in Friedrichshain, Wedding, Kreuzberg, and Charlottenburg-Nord Fire Stations, with additional scenes at Jaffa fire station, Tel Aviv.

 Link: FULL PREVIEW film

-The project was made possible by ZK/U - Zentrum für Kunst und Urbanistik, the initiators of the Artist Dis-Placement Residency in the framework of the Artecitya project.
-Co-funded by the Creative Europe Programm of the European Union, the Berlin Senate Department of Culture and Europe and the Israel Lottery Council for Culture and Arts.
+ZK/U - Zentrum für Kunst und Urbanistik, the Artist Dis-Placement Residency initiators, supported the project.
+The Berlin Senate Department of Culture and Europe and the Israel Lottery Council for Culture and Arts gave additional support.

 Color grading: Aviv Kosloff